mfem/web/src/high-order-mesh.md

 third order basis functions.
 The integer after the letter `P` can be any positive integer.

-The `VDim` values gives the vector dimension of the coordinate space.
+The `VDim` value gives the vector dimension of the coordinate space.
 In 1D meshes this is typically `1` but if the mesh describes a curve in a 2D or 3D space this value could be `2` or `3`.